YuanJiangGit/SVulAttack/readme.md

 This module implements a population-based search over program variants: it builds per-line candidate sets, creates and evolves a population, evaluates fitness, and returns the best found variant for each sample.

 - 🔧 Attack/Obfuscation_Big_Vul.py — Backend utilities used by greedy attack.
-  This file centralizes target-model loading/wrapping, batch inference, similarity scoring, and helper routines that build per-sample candidate dictionaries.
+  This file centralizes target-model loading/wrapping, batch inference, similarity scoring, and sample parsing.

 - ▶️ Entry/main_big_vul.py — Command-line entrypoint and sample-preparation utilities.
   This script provides: argument parsing, sample selection, and the chosen attack.